Editorial Integrity - Why you can trust CarInsurance.com

 Nupur Gambhir is a content editor and licensed life, health, and disability insurance expert.
 She has extensive experience bringing brands to life and has built award-nominated campaigns for travel and tech.
 Her insurance expertise has been featured in Bloomberg News, Forbes Advisor, CNET, Fortune, Slate, Real Simple, Lifehacker, The Financial Gym, and the end-of-life planning service.

-How much does adding a teen to a parent’s policy cost?
+How much does it cost to add a teen to a parent’s car insurance policy?

 Notify your insurance company if you have a learner’s permit

-Company rules about charging insurance premiums for families with a driver with a learner’s permit vary, so notify the company when you get a learner’s permit.
+Company rules about charging insurance premiums for families with a driver with a learner’s permit vary, so notify the company when you get a learner’s permit or you have a teen driver who’s getting a permit.
 Some policies automatically extend coverage to a newly licensed driver as a household member but make sure to verify coverage.

 Your insurance premium will increase when a teenager is added to an adult’s auto policy, so find ways to save money.
 Shopping around is essential, but you can also ask your insurance company about discounts: Your rate can decrease if you get good grades or establish a good driving record.
 You also can get a discount if you live far away from your parents when you go to college.